earthly/website/blog/_posts/2022-05-26-k8s-networking.md

 internal-links:
  - kubernetes networking
  - ingress
+excerpt: "Learn about the ins and outs of Kubernetes networking, from understanding the network model to implementing IP allocation and managing services.
+This guide is a must-read for anyone working with Kubernetes and wanting to optimize their container orchestration."
 ---

 [Kubernetes](https://kubernetes.io) networking enables the components that make up the Kubernetes ecosystem, like containers, pods, and services, to communicate effectively with each other.
 As a result, networking permeates Kubernetes.